JackRedstonia/stacks/README.md

 A MSVC toolchain is required (solely to build `skia-bindings`).
 Follow the `sdl2` crate's instructions on how to install development dependencies.

 ## License
-Mozilla Public License version 2.0.
+MIT license.
 See the LICENSE file for more information.

 ## Contributing
 This repository is actively reviewing and accepting pull requests & issues, especially those that improve performance and code quality.
 Please follow the same code of conduct as the Rust project when participating.